Freedom Lane: Good Da’Quarius Hunting

 “I guess you kids are all up to speed,” Mr. Hessman said.
 “Who can tell me what page we were on in our books?”

-“How about we turn to page 1,” Mr. Hessman said, turning the classes laugher into moans.
+“How about we turn to page one?”
+Mr. Hessman said, turning the classes laugher into moans.
 He looked at the class chart.
-“Da’Quarius, why don’t you start reading from the first sentence there.”
+“Da’Quarius, why don’t you start reading from the first sentence.”

 The class looked at Mr. Hessman as he started back into their faces.

 “Can anyone tell me what they think about the conflict going on between the Ukraine and Romania and what it means for the European and Russian industries?”
 Mr. Hessman asked.

 “Well I’ll tell you,” Mr. Hessman said, kicking his book under his desk.
 “It all started back in the late nineties when a man names Fatmir Alovabochzect was assassinated by the very government that swore to protect him…”

 After a frank and a little disturbing discussion between Mr. Hessman and his class, the bell rang, and class was dismissed.
 “Read chapters three and four for homework,” Mr. Hessman said.
 “Turn in the exercises at the end of each chapter by tomorrow.
 Da’Quarius, I’d like you to stay for a moment.”

 “Umma be late to my next class,” Da’Quarius said, walking to Mr. Hessman’s desk with his backpack on one shoulder.

 “I’ll write you a hall pass,” Mr. Hessman said.
 “I’ll give you an extra ten minutes for the trouble.”